Alternative names for Northern Ireland: Unionist-associated names

 Ulster is often used by unionists and some media outlets in the UK.
 This is the Hiberno-Norse form of the province of Uladh (Irish Uladh and Old Norse ster, meaning "province", yields "Uladh Ster" or, in English, "Ulster").
 Examples of official use of this term are the Ulster Unionist Party, the University of Ulster, and the BBC Radio Ulster.

 This term is disliked by some nationalists because the whole of the Province of Ulster consists of nine counties – three of which, County Monaghan, County Cavan and County Donegal, are in the Republic of Ireland.
 Unionists have argued that because Ulster's size has changed much over the centuries, Ulster can be applied to Northern Ireland alone.
 The Government of Northern Ireland once considered a proposal to change the official name to Ulster.
 Some also reject the claim of the Republic of Ireland to have inherited the tradition of the Irish Republic of the Irish War of Independence, because it excludes the north east, and refer to the Republic variously as the Free State or The Twenty-Six Counties.

 The Province is also sometimes used, referring directly to the status of Northern Ireland as a "province" of the United Kingdom.
 This also, however, could be obliquely used to refer to the province of Ulster; and since no other constituent part of the United Kingdom is known as a province, a less controversial usage is "the region".

-In 1949, members of the United Kingdom parliament debated how best it was to respond to Ireland's decision to terminate its last connection with the British King.
+In 1949, members of the United Kingdom Parliament debated how best it was to respond to Ireland's decision to terminate its last connection with the British monarch.
 Ireland also adopted a law saying that the state could be described as the Republic of Ireland.
 Some British MPs did not consider this was appropriate.
-Lieut-Colonel Sir Thomas Moore M.P. said that "Ulster has as much right to be called the "Kingdom of Ireland" as Southern Ireland has to be called the "Republic of Ireland."
+Lieut-Colonel Sir Thomas Moore MP said that "Ulster has as much right to be called the "Kingdom of Ireland" as Southern Ireland has to be called the "Republic of Ireland."
 However, Northern Ireland was never renamed the Kingdom of Ireland.